check-spelling/swift/docs/SIL.rst

   sil-terminator ::= 'unwind'

-Exits the current function and returns control to the calling function, completing an unwind from a ``yield``.
+Exits the current function and returns control to the calling function, completion an unwind from a ``yield``.
 The current function must be a coroutine.

 ``unwind`` is only permitted in blocks reachable from the ``unwind`` edges